CERNN/Hephflow/README.md

 - [DOI: 10.1016/j.jnnfm.2023.105030](https://doi.org/10.1016/j.jnnfm.2023.105030)
 - [DOI: 10.1002/fld.5185](https://doi.org/10.1002/fld.5185)

+## Previous Version: MR-LBM

+Hephflow is a direct evolution of the MR-LBM project.
+If you are looking for the original MR-LBM implementation, see [MR-LBM on GitHub](https://github.com/CERNN/MR-LBM).

 ## TODO

-The [TODO.todo](./TODO.todo) file contains list of other objectives that may or not may be implemented.
-Either contain items to improve performance or enchance the capabilities of the model.
+The [TODO.todo](./TODO.todo) file contains list of other objectives that may or may not be implemented.
+Either contain items to improve performance or enhance the capabilities of the model.

 ## License